 Here is the ultimate guide to successfully prepare your personal tax return.
-Before meeting with you to prepare your tax return, you may need to gather certain information that applies to your circumstances for the year.
+Before meeting with you to prepare your tax submission, you need to gather certain information that applies to your circumstances for the year.
 There’s no denying that the ATO’s pre-filling service takes care of a lot of the traditional paperwork, however most of this information is not available until late-July.
 If you’re happy to wait until then, the ATO’s systems will usually be able to provide information shared by employers, banks, government agencies, health funds and other third parties.

-- PAYG Payment summaries: These outline the income you have received from your employer, super fund or government payments such as from Centrelink or the Department of Veterans Affairs during the year.
+- PAYG Payment summaries (now called Income Statements): These outline the income you have received from your employer, super fund or government payments such as from Centrelink or the Department of Veterans Affairs during the year.

 - Buy and sell investment statements: Needed to calculate capital gains and losses when you dispose of an investment.
 You should be able to access this information from your online broking account or investment advisor.

-- Rental property records: If you use an agent to manage the property, they should provide you with an annual statement that details income and expenses.
+- Rental property records: If you use an agent to manage the property they should provide you with an annual tax statement that details income and expenses.
 Other details to provide will include council rates, water rates, insurance, interest expenses and repairs.

-- Private health insurance statement: Information needed to complete the private health insurance section of your tax return (could be pre-filled this year).
+- Private health insurance policy statement: Information needed to complete the private health insurance section of your tax return (could be pre-filled this year).

 Income you must declare